stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 ### Terraform Providers

 - A stack may use multiple providers.
-- Guideline: each stack should have one provider for a cloud service.
+- Each stack should have one provider for a cloud service.
 If you have multiple providers for cloud services in the same stack, consider separating the resources into separate stacks.

 ### Terraform State

-- Each stack should use a remote state backend.
-- No values for remote state should be defined in the Terraform code.
-Each stack will have a separate Terraform state file per environment and stack instance.
-This configuration should be provided when a Terraform command is run.
-- Avoid references to remote Terraform state, so that instances of a stack do not have dependencies on the state of other Terraform deployments
+- Avoid references to other remote Terraform states, so that instances of a stack do not have dependencies on the state of other Terraform deployments

 ### Terraform Resources